-- Cost-benefit analysis (CBA) is traditionally based on conventional welfare economics, which provides a utilitarian account of value which relies on individual self-interest.
+- Cost-benefit analysis (CBA) is traditionally based on conventional welfare economics, which provides a utilitarian account of value that relies on individual self-interest.
 In practice, people express preferences for a much wider set of public goals.
 Techniques such as CBA rarely give proper recognition to these wider public preferences.
-Consideration should be given therefore to the prevailing understanding of the public good and how this is best served.
+Consideration should be given to the prevailing understanding of the public good and how this is best served.

 - In carrying out a CBA, it is critical to begin with an exhaustive list of all the different costs and benefits that could arise - even if some are later excluded.
 Otherwise, important aspects of the analysis could be overlooked.

 - Information on costs, benefits and risks is rarely known with certainty, especially when one looks to the future.
 This makes it essential that sensitivity analysis is carried out, testing the robustness of the CBA result to changes in some of the key numbers.